 The ISO Foundation has an operating lease agreement with the Society which required annual lease payments of \$850,000 for use of the Hilbert Circle Theatre.
 The lease agreement expired August 31, 2018.
 The Society is responsible for utilities, maintenance, insurance and other expenses incidental to the operations of the Theatre.
-The ISO Foundation and the Society continue to operate as if the lease is still in effect and both parties are in the process of negotiating renewal terms of the lease and expect to complete the renewal in fiscal 2023.
+The ISO Foundation and the Society continue to operate as if the lease is still in effect and both parties are in the process of negotiating renewal terms of the lease.